Atopic Dermatitis (Eczema)Skip to the navigation

 Skin infections can happen more often in people with atopic dermatitis.
 The skin may become red and warm, and a fever may develop.
 Skin infections are treated with antibiotics.

-Eczema herpeticum results when atopic dermatitis is infected with the herpes simplex virus.
-This is the virus that causes cold sores and genital herpes.
-In this condition, the rash blisters and may begin to bleed and crust.
+One type of skin infection is eczema herpeticum.
+It happens when atopic dermatitis is infected with the herpes simplex virus.
+The rash will likely blister and may begin to bleed and crust.
 You may also have a high fever.
 This is a serious infection, so contact your doctor right away.

 What Increases Your Risk